Yijin-Fu/Yijin-Fu/README.md

 ![Hello GIF](hello.gif)

-Hi everyone, nice to meet all of you here.
+ice to meet all of you here.
+My name is Yijin.
 I possess eight years of higher education experience in Canada and the United States.
 I hold a Bachelor's degree in Statistics and a Master’s degree in Business Analytics from the United States.
 Beyond my expertise in STEM fields, I also delve into brand management and marketing analytics within the Canadian market.

 As an experienced marketing data analyst, I have four years of experience using business intelligence software such as Tableau and Power BI.
 Additionally, I am highly proficient in utilizing SQL, Python, and R programming languages to navigate complex data.
 My keen attention to detail, coupled with solid skills and a rapid learning ability, allows me to quickly extract business insights from data.